 "S-Dry" lumber (Group A1) and engineered wood products (Groups B and C) are typically covered with wraps when the packages arrive at a site.
 The packages should ideally be kept in a shelter, using dunnage below to keep the wood off the ground.
-Wet wood should be properly stacked and kept under covered and ventilated conditions to accelerate drying.
-Some engineered wood products, such as glulam beams, should be placed at the site based on their final positions in the building.
-The wraps should be kept until the products are ready to be installed.
+The wraps should be kept until the products are ready for installation.
 When a wrap is opened, the cutting should prevent rain penetration but encourage drainage and drying (e.g., by cutting the wrap underneath), and the wood should be re-covered with waterproof tarps whenever possible.
-Check stored materials regularly.
 The wraps and tarps used for on-site protection should be breathable to allow drying; plastic wraps or tarps may trap moisture and slow down drying once water gets inside.
-Wood-based composite materials (Group C), large composite members (Group C2) in particular, require more attention during storage and handling than solid wood products.
+Inspect stored materials regularly.
+Some engineered wood products, such as glulam beams, should be placed at the site based on their final positions in the building.
+Any wet material should be properly stacked and kept under covered and ventilated conditions to accelerate drying.
+Wood-based composite materials (Group C), large structural composite products (Group C2) in particular, typically require more attention during storage and handling than solid wood products.
+When solid-sawn timbers (Group A2) arrive at the site with a high MC, they generally require good ventilation for drying while being kept away from water sources.

-When aesthetic coatings are used on large wood members, the priming coat should be pre-applied in the factory to serve as a temporary on-site protection, but the top coat is recommended to be applied at the site to reduce damage during construction.
-Factory finishing with a water repellent or a primer, particularly for the surfaces and edges which are more likely to be temporarily exposed to liquid water sources (e.g., rain, ground moisture, snow), may make the surfaces water-repellent and reduce water absorption within a short period of exposure.
-If a treatment makes wood surfaces slippery, it should be avoided on surfaces where there will be foot traffic during construction (e.g., subflooring, roof sheathing).
-As an alternative, pre-installed membrane, or even a temporary roof, may be used to provide better protection against moisture.
+When an aesthetic coating is used on a large wood member such as glulam, the priming coat should be pre-applied in the factory to serve as a temporary on-site protection, but the top coat is recommended to be applied at the site to reduce damage during construction.
+Factory finishing with a water repellent or a primer can be particularly beneficial for an end-grain or other surfaces, which are more likely to be temporarily exposed to liquid water sources during construction.
+The treatment can make the wood surfaces water-repellent and reduce water absorption within a short period of exposure.
+If a treatment makes the wood slippery, it should be avoided on surfaces where there will be foot traffic during construction (e.g., subflooring, roof sheathing).